 As shown in Fig.~\ref{totalloss}(a), the total loss function converges successfully for the $N=6$ model.
 Regarding the activation functions, PINNs-SIREN and PINNs-SIREN-Res converged more rapidly and stably than PINNs-tanh and PINNs-tanh-Res.
 Overall, the SIREN-based models showed consistently better convergence behavior than the tanh-based models, suggesting that SIREN can be advantageous for modeling acoustic wave propagation in this setting.

-Within each activation function, incorporating residual connections led to faster and more stable convergence.
-This suggests that residual connections can accelerate training and improve the convergence behavior even for shallow networks.
-In particular, comparing PINNs-SIREN with PINNs-SIREN-Res, the residual variant achieved a slightly lower final loss after $50,000$ iterations, indicating that the benefit of the residual connections is observable even at $N=6$.
-Overall, the proposed method achieved faster convergence and a lower final loss than its non-residual counterpart at shallow depth.
+Within each activation function, incorporating residual connections led to faster convergence.
+This suggests that residual connections can accelerate training and improve convergence behavior even for shallow networks.
+In particular, comparing PINNs-SIREN with PINNs-SIREN-Res, the residual variant achieved a comparable final loss after $50,000$ iterations.
+This indicates that while residual connections accelerate training, they yield equivalent accuracy at $N=6$.
+Overall, the proposed method achieved faster convergence while maintaining a comparable final loss relative to its non-residual counterpart at shallow networks.

 Fig.~\ref{totalloss}(b) shows the results for the deeper models ($N=18$).
-The total loss $\mathcal{L}$ converges for all methods.
+The total loss $\mathcal{L}$ successfully converged for all methods.
 Consistent with the $N=6$ case, PINNs-SIREN-Res achieved the fastest and most stable convergence, reaching the lowest loss among the compared models.
-In addition, within each activation function, the residual variants converged faster and attained lower final losses than their non-residual counterparts.
-Overall, the convergence-speed trends observed for $N=6$ are preserved at $N=18$.
+Furthermore, within each activation function, the residual variants converged faster and attained lower final losses than their non-residual counterparts.
+Overall, the convergence trends observed at $N=6$ were preserved at $N=18$.

-From these results, the loss converged for all the methods, even for a deeper setting ($N=18$).
-Across both depths, the SIREN-based models consistently converged faster and to lower loss values than the tanh-based models, and incorporating residual connections further improved the convergence, particularly in terms of speed and final loss.
+From these results, convergence was achieved for all methods, even in the deeper setting.
+Across both depths, the SIREN-based models consistently demonstrated faster convergence.
+Specifically, in the deeper setting, SIREN-based models achieved lower loss values than tanh-based models, and incorporating residual connections further improved performance, particularly in terms of convergence speed and the final loss.